Addison Barger: Career

 On April 24, 2024, Barger was promoted to the major leagues for the first time after Kevin Kiermaier was placed on the injured list.
 Barger collected his first major league hit on April 29 against the Kansas City Royals.
 On July 29, he hit his first MLB home run in a game against the Baltimore Orioles.
 In 69 appearances for the Blue Jays during his rookie campaign, Barger batted .197/.250/.351 with seven home runs, 28 RBI, and two stolen bases.

 Barger was optioned to Triple-A Buffalo to begin the 2025 season.
 He was recalled back to the Blue Jays on April 15.
 In Game 1 of the 2025 World Series against the Los Angeles Dodgers, Barger hit his first career grand slam, while pinch-hitting for Davis Schneider.
 It was the first grand slam hit by a pinch hitter in World Series history, as well as the first in Blue Jays postseason history.
 Barger revealed that he had slept the night before on the pullout sofa in Schneider's room at the Toronto Marriott City Centre, a story which went viral and prompted the hotel to display the sofa in the lobby next week.
+The Blue Jays eventually lost in seven games.

+Barger played in nine games for Toronto during the 2026 season, going 1-for-22 (.045) with two RBI and five walks.
+On May 11, 2026, Barger was placed on the injured list due to right elbow inflammation.
+On June 29, Barger was shut down due to a stress reaction in his back.
+He was transferred to the 60-day injured list on July 23.
+The following day, it was announced that Barger would undergo season-ending elbow surgery.